Collections

 Order of Members

 In order to ensure that the members are ordered correctly, a sort value can be added as an Identifier on the member.
 This value should sort correctly with respect to the other members of the set, with the alphanumerically lowest identifier value being presented first and then in ascending order from there.
-This identifier should have an AttributeAssignment
+This identifier may have an AttributeAssignment

 associated with it that is influenced_by